-MBR plc, an insurance broker, operates a delegated authority for a household insurance policy.
+MBR plc, a UK insurance broker, operates a delegated authority for household insurance policies.
 MBR plc sell and administers this policy and they also hold authority to settle claims.
 A client, Mr Smith, has called to discuss his ongoing claim.
 He has questioned MBR plc on its ability to handle his claim effectively when they have loyalties to the holding insurer as well as to themselves.
 Mr Smith believes that the more claims they settle the less commission they will earn.

-- (a) Explain how MBR plc can deliver its claims service, through the delegated authority, to Mr Smith, whilst meeting its duties to the insurer.
-(12) - (b) Explain how MBR plc can deliver its claims service, through the delegated authority, to Mr Smith, whilst meeting its regulatory obligations to the Financial Conduct Authority. - (c) Explain how MBR plc could use claims data and trends to assist all of its clients to manage their risks and to minimise the frequency and cost of future claims.
+- (a) Explain how MBR plc can deliver its claims service, through the delegated authority, to Mr Smith, whilst also meeting its duties to the insurer.
+(12) - (b) Explain how MBR plc can deliver its claims service, through the delegated authority, to Mr Smith, whilst also meeting its regulatory obligations to the Financial Conduct Authority. - (c) Explain how MBR plc could use claims data and trends to assist all of its clients, therefore minimising the frequency and cost of future claims.
 (10)